ydataai/kubernetes-workshop/README.md

 #### Let's test it

-Go to your browser and give it a test http://webapp.aettua
+Go to your browser and give it a try http://webapp.aettua

 Now edit the redis deployment and change the replicas to 0.